Symphony No. 3 (Elgar/Payne): History

 The British composer Anthony Payne had become interested in the sketches in 1972, and in 1993 the BBC invited him to work on them for a workshop performance.
 In the event the performance did not take place, because of objections from the Elgar family.
 Payne nevertheless continued to work on the sketches, completing the Scherzo, the Adagio and the first movement of the work.
 The Elgar family decided to commission Payne to make an authorised version.
 Payne later wrote, "It was during this process that I became more consciously aware of the overall sweep of the symphony.
 It was different in its sheer breadth of emotion from any of his other symphonic works: there was the raw vigour and magic lyricism of the opening movement, the use of a lighter manner in the second which went far beyond his established symphonic practice, and the searing intensity of the Adagio, tragic in its import, while the finale revealed a world of chivalric action and drama."

 His greatest difficulty was in completing the finale, as Elgar had left few clues about its structure and none about how it would end.
 Payne wrote both the entire development section and the coda.
 He decided to end the work quietly, following the model of 'The Wagon Passes' in Elgar's Nursery Suite.
 According to Payne, "The finale's main subject actually suggests this kind of treatment, and it would lead the music away into some new visionary world, spanning the years between the composer's death and my attempted realisation of his sketches.
 I trusted my intuition and went ahead and wrote".

 The first public performance was at the Royal Festival Hall on 15 February 1998, by the BBC Symphony Orchestra conducted by Andrew Davis.
-During 1998-99 it was performed in Glasgow (24 September), Birmingham (25 September), Bristol (10 October/27 January), Liverpool (24 October), Manchester (17 December) and Cambridge (29 January).
+During 1998-99 it was performed at the BBC Proms, Royal Albert Hall, London (13 August), in Glasgow (24 September), Birmingham (25 September), Bristol (10 October/27 January), Liverpool (24 October), Manchester (17 December) and Cambridge (29 January).
 International performances were programmed as far afield as Brussels, Ljubljana, St Petersburg, Hong Kong and Winnipeg.
 The United States premiere took place on 20 November 1998 with the Philadelphia Orchestra conducted by Andrew Davis, followed by performances by the Chicago Symphony Orchestra with Davis and the National Symphony Orchestra in Washington with Leonard Slatkin.